 carloscastilla - Fotolia

-Officially titled ISO/TS 22330:2018, Security and resilience -- Business continuity management systems -- Guidelines for people aspects of business continuity, the standard addresses people issues not previously covered.
+Officially titled ISO/TS 22330:2018 Security and resilience -- Business continuity management systems -- Guidelines for people aspects of business continuity, addresses people issues not previously covered in ISO standards, the standard addresses people issues not previously covered.

 - Restoration phase: Ongoing support to employees after returning to business as usual.
 Even once a disaster has been addressed and resources have been brought in to help speed the return to business as usual, more still may need to be done to help employees.
 Injured employees and their care will need to be addressed.
 Employees who have not fared well emotionally may need counseling and professional help.
 These and other kinds of post-event activities are addressed in the new standard.

-People have always been part of BC/DR processes, but ISO's new standard raises the bar on the importance of people and their needs in a disaster.
-ISO 22330 provides an in-depth look at how to respond effectively to the needs of an organization's staff during and after the event.
+People have always been part of BCDR processes, but ISO's new standard raises the bar on the importance of people and their needs in a disaster.
+ISO/TS 22330:2018 provides an in-depth look at how to respond effectively to the needs of an organization's staff during and after the event.

 Dig Deeper on Disaster recovery planning - management